 Setting up a college dorm room can be a little tricky, for a few key reasons.
 The first of which is that there really isn’t a lot of space that you can work with.
 Unless you’re paying a pretty significant amount of money, you most likely have a roommate who takes up about half of the room.

 Along with that, you have a bed and, perhaps, a mini-fridge as well as other necessities.
 These items are needed to maintain a good quality of life.
 So, in between all of this, there needs to be a balance between the things that you need – such as a bed, for example, or a sturdy desk – and things that can help you unwind and decompress after a long day.

 More often than not, colleges will furnish parts of your dorm.
 Not all of it, but some of it.
 Depending on the educational establishment you will attend, you’ll have a mattress and a bed frame, along with a nice desk and maybe even a mini-fridge to store food and drinks.

 Those are some of our ideas for setting up your college dorm room for success.
 There are other ways to do this, but creating a decluttered and organized space is essential.
-No matter if it’s a dorm room, an apartment or a house, these tips will simplify your school life!
+No matter if it’s a dorm room at one of the Orlando apartments, an apartment or a house, these tips will simplify your school life!